wsydney76/craft-solrsearch/README.md

 This model defines the search parameters used to query Solr.
 It should specify the default parameters, the dynamic parameters can be set when creating an instance.

+The fl parameter (fields to be retrieved) must contain the `key` field, if formatting is enabled (see below).

 Example:

 ````